jewettaij/superpose3d/README.md

 "A Note on the Rotational Superposition Problem",
  Acta Cryst.
 A44, pp. 211-216.

-### Scale transformations <-- NOT WORKING (2022-3-07)
+### Scale transformations

-***Note: The scale transformation feature described below [does not work](https://github.com/jewettaij/superpose3d/issues/3).
-Please ignore the next paragraph.
-This will get fixed soon. -Andrew 2022-3-07.***

-~~This version has been augmented slightly to support scale transformations.
+This version has been augmented slightly to support scale transformations.
 (I.E. multiplication by scalars.
-This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)~~
+This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)

-~~Note that if you enable scale transformations (i.e. if *allow_rescale=True*), you should be wary if the function returns a negative **c** value.
+Note that if you enable scale transformations (i.e. if *allow_rescale=True*), you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
 For this reason, if you are using this function to compare the conformations of molecules, you should probably set *allow_rescale=False*.
-This will prevent matching a molecule with its stereoenantiomer.~~
+This will prevent matching a molecule with its stereoenantiomer.

 ## Installation using pip